medphysmn/CHROMO-Radiochromic-Film-Dosimetry/README.md

 A python based software used to measure radiochromic film dose using an efficient **calibration** and **single scan recalibration** method [1].
 This method [1] is reported and recomended as one of the possible dosimetry methods by the American Association of Physicists in Medicine (AAPM) 2020 Report [2]

+If you use or reference this work in a publication or any other medium, please cite it as follows:
+[Bagnalasta Matteo], [CHROMO: a software for a FAST AND ACCURATE Radiochromic Film DOSIMETRY], [2022], [(https://github.com/albero63/CHROMO)]."

 ![dose_3ch_treatment_1_figure](https://user-images.githubusercontent.com/37676343/190628150-f0b8dfe2-b822-4ce6-9236-46927fa47b77.png)
 ![dose_3ch_treatment_2_figure](https://user-images.githubusercontent.com/37676343/190628154-678fc275-1263-4095-b27c-98fac5691747.png)
 ![dose-response_calibration_plot_red](https://user-images.githubusercontent.com/37676343/191227455-aba872ef-43cf-4fc7-ad5e-0ad860e37411.png)